 Bay Alarm Medical offers a unique in-car device that is ideal for drivers.
 The device has a personal help button that connects drivers to the emergency monitoring center, as well as GPS location tracking and crash detection that automatically signals emergency services if a crash occurs.
 Family members and caregivers of users can also view their loved one’s location and driving routes via a mobile app.

 Pricing and Plans

 Bay Alarm Medical offers monthly and semi-annual payment options for its five systems.
-The systems range in price from $19.95 a month for the in-home landline system to $59.95 a month for the most comprehensive, bundle option.
-There is no discount for paying on a quarterly or semi-annual basis, but those who choose the semi-annual plan receive free shipping.
-Other than shipping, which costs $9.95, there are no extra fees.
+The systems range in price from $19.95 a month for the in-home landline system to $69.95 a month for the most comprehensive, bundle option.
+There is no discount for paying on a quarterly or semi-annual basis, but those who choose the semi-annual plan receive free shipping, which typically costs $9.95.
+The On the Go device must be purchased for a one-time fee of $79.99, but no other Bay Alarm Medical devices have any one-time fees.
 Customers can cancel their service at any time without paying penalty, and those who return their devices within 30 days receive a full refund.

 |Type of Device||In-home system||In-home system||Mobile system||In-car system||In-home and mobile system|